getrambo/apps-script-tutorial/README.md

 ## Overview

-Content developers can use a web-based application called Google Slides to create presentations.
-If you are unfamiliar with Google Slides, it is similar in functionality to Microsoft PowerPoint.
+Content developers use applications such as Microsoft PowerPoint and Google Slides to create presentations.

-Within Google Slides, you can automate a frequently repeated sequence of manual tasks for end users into a custom function that they run from the main menu.
-Enabling content developers to run a custom function that automates a sequence of repetitive manual saves time and promotes content consistency.

-frequently used, repetitive tasks.
+Within Google Slides, you can automate content development tasks using Google Apps Script.

-by end users, and let the users run these functions Google Apps Script is a rapid development platform for extending functionality in Google Workspace applications such as Google Slides and Google Docs.
-If you are unfamiliar with Google Slides and Docs, they are similar in fuIctionality to Microsoft PowerPoint and Word.
+Google Apps Script is a rapid development platform for extending functionality in Google Workspace applications such as Google Slides.

-With Apps Script, you can write custom functions that automate frequently used tasks by end users.
+With Apps Script, you can write custom functions that automate frequently used tasks by end users of Google Slides.
 And you can add custom menu items to Google Slides and Docs, so end users can run these functions from the main menu.
 Automating tasks, frequently used  by content developers,

+into a custom function that they run from the main menu.
+Enabling content developers to run a custom function that automates a sequence of repetitive manual saves time and promotes content consistency.

 To do this, you will add functions and menu items to Google Slides that enable content developers to apply multiple, predetermined style changes to selected text in one step.